You are currently viewing Dawki Travel Guide: Explore the Crystal-Clear Dawki River & Top Attractions

 View of Dawki River in evening time, India-Bangladesh Border at left, India at right

-Dawki is a small town situated in West Jaintia Hills district of Meghalaya, India, lies on India-Bangladesh border, and grown up on the bank of Dawki River.
+Nestled in the West Jaintia Hills of Meghalaya, Dawki is a small town resting on the India-Bangladesh border, and grew up along the banks of the breathtaking Dawki River.

 Related Article: 19 Best Places to Visit in Shillong